pnnl/ruleset-checking-tool/docs/section23/Rule23-9.md

 **Applicability Checks:**

-1. B-RMD is modeled with at least one air-side system that is Type-11.
+1. B_RMD is modeled with at least one air-side system that is Type-11.

 **Function Calls:**